cardano-foundation/CIPs/CIP-0036/README.md

  - renamed the `voting_key` field to `delegations` and add support for splitting voting power across multiple vote keys.
  - added the `voting_purpose` field to limit the scope of the delegations.
  - rename the `staking_pub_key` field to `stake_credential` and `registration_signature` to `registration_witness` to allow for future credentials additions.

+Fund 10:
+- stipulated that `reward_address` must be a Shelley payment address, otherwise voting reward payments will not be recieved.

 Fund 11:
  - added the `deregistration` metadata format.